TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 - Compilation ([Babel](https://babeljs.io/))
 - React itself

-All of this, and sometimes *much more* is required to get a React project and development environment up and running.
+All of this, and sometimes *much more*, is required to get a React project and development environment up and running.

 <div class="lesson-note" markdown=1>